-- A Nielsen survey concluded that 84% of consumers are more likely to choose retailers that offer a loyalty program, and 59% report that they’re available where they already shop.
+- A Nielsen survey concluded that 84% of consumers are more likely to choose retailers that offer a loyalty program.
+59% report that they’re available where they already shop.

 - 62% of consumers said they’d consider joining a fee-based rewards program if their favorite retailer offered one.

-Let’s take a look at the benefits of the loyalty program from the perspective of both customers and retailers, and then the ways in which you can implement a successful program.
+Let’s take a look at the benefits of loyalty programs from the perspective of both customers and retailers, and the ways in which you can implement a successful retail brand loyalty program.

-Every retailer in the world wants new customers; however, in this desperation, they often end up spending 5 to 10 times more than the cost required to retain their existing client base.
+Every retailer in the world wants new customers.
+However, in this desperation, they often end up spending 5-10 times more than the cost required to retain their existing client base.
 This demonstrates that focusing on engaging your existing customers could cost less and yield more benefits in the long term.

-The success of the retailer heavily depends on the value the customer spends over his lifetime.
-A suitable customer loyalty program can dramatically increase Customer Lifetime Value (CLV) and ROI, by not only keeping them loyal but also by encouraging them to spend more.
+The success of the retailer heavily depends on the value the customer spends over their lifetime.
+A suitable retail brand loyalty program can dramatically increase Customer Lifetime Value (CLV) and ROI, by not only keeping them loyal but also by encouraging them to spend more.

-Loyal customers are less price sensitive and they don’t mind spending more due to the increased perceived value of being able to do business with their favorite brands and retailer.
+Loyal customers are less price-sensitive and they don’t mind spending more due to the increased perceived value of being able to do business with their favorite brands and retailers.

 Also, they pass on positive recommendations about their favorite brands to their friends and relatives.
 This might trigger a word of mouth marketing on a very large scale.

-One interesting, yet often overlooked idea, is the fact that customers want to be loyalty.
-The state of being loyal is a state of simplification; they don’t need to fret over every purchase decision, or take extra effort worrying about where to shop.
+One interesting, yet often overlooked idea, is the fact that customers want to be loyal.
+The state of being loyal is a state of simplification.
+They don’t need to fret over every purchase decision or take extra effort worrying about where to shop.
 Most people crave patterns, order, and structure.
-Deep down, this is the core of why loyalty programs can be so powerful; when they do resonate, the impact is truly significant.
+Deep down, this is the core of why loyalty programs can be so powerful.
+And when they do resonate, the impact is truly significant.

 43% of the members associated with retail-based loyalty programs are very satisfied with their experience.

 Another reality is that customers want to feel exclusive.
-While it is a natural human tendency to feel a sense of belonging, and togetherness with peers, the feeling of superiority to your peers can often feel even more powerful.
-Customers don’t just join loyalty programs only to receive good discounts, earn freebies and save money.
-Customers know they are receiving a preferential and exclusive treatment.
-Members-only products and services makes them feel special.
+While it is a natural human tendency to feel a sense of belonging and togetherness with peers, the feeling of superiority can often feel even more powerful.
+Customers don’t just join retail brand loyalty programs only to receive good discounts, earn freebies, and save money.
+Customers know they're receiving preferential and exclusive treatment.
+Members-only products and services make them feel special.

-At the end of the day, rewards and incentives are the icing on the cake, and they can act as the final influencing factor to modify a behavior or inspire purchase.
+At the end of the day, rewards and incentives are the icing on the cake.
+They can act as the final influencing factor to modify buyer behavior or inspire purchase.
 Customers tend to change their shopping and buying behavior by experiencing the real-time earning of rewards, and contextual relevancy is a common theme with contemporary strategies.
-Take the example of a coalition program between a retailer and fuel company; it is a perfect match for customers to buy groceries, and then redeem the just earned points for a fuel purchase on the way home.
+Take the example of a coalition program between a retailer and a fuel company.
+It's a perfect match for customers to buy groceries, and then redeem the just-earned points for a fuel purchase on the way home.

-- Think beyond traditional rewards: while rewards are a necessary building block for loyalty programs, think of other ways you can inspire consumers to connect with your brand, whether through social, influencers, or events to celebrate their patronage.
+- Think beyond traditional rewards.
+While rewards are a necessary building block for retail brand loyalty programs, think of other ways you can inspire consumers to connect with your brand.
+Whether through social, influencers, or events to celebrate their patronage.

-- Up the ante on your data analysis: as discussed, Customer Lifetime Value is a mission critical ROI metric – the only way to assess this variable is to improve the quality of your data analysis so it can comprehend the ever-evolving complexities of modern shoppers.
+- Up the ante on your data analysis.
+As discussed, Customer Lifetime Value is a mission-critical ROI metric.
+It's the only way to assess this variable is to improve the quality of your data analysis so it can comprehend the ever-evolving complexities of modern shoppers.
 Having an exceptional front-end system for data collection goes without saying.